 - Apply repairs immediately.
 If there are some issues beginning to be evident on the commercial floor, have it assessed and repaired as early as possible.
 This will help prevent such issues from getting worse and reaching a point where it would require more expensive fixes.

-- Add decorative floor mats or rugs in areas where people often walk, like an entrance or pathway.
+- Add decorative floor mats or rugs in commercial concrete floor areas where people often walk, like an entrance or pathway, to reduce the hazard of slips and falls.
 This will help protect the concrete floor and add a touch of ornamental appeal to the room.

 - If there is an unwanted stain on the concrete floor, mask it with a concrete stain or dye.
 This will enhance the overall aesthetics of the floor while hiding the discoloration underneath.